beebird/CVim/README.md

 * * *
 I do some customization in my vim's plugin

-* use code_complete plugin instead of c.snippets (snipMate plugin)
+* The snipMate conflict with code_complete. so I use xpttemplate instead of snipMate and keep the code_complete.

-* add some custom template in code_complete/plugin/code_complete.vim
+* Add some custom template in code_complete/plugin/code_complete.vim

 # Install